karatelabs/karate/karate-netty/README.md

 Refer to this example: [`payment-service-proxy.feature`](../karate-demo/src/test/java/mock/contract/payment-service-proxy.feature).

 ## `karate.proceed()`
+Refer to the above example.
+A twist here is that if the parameter is `null` Karate will use the host in the incoming HTTP request as the target URL - which is what you want when you run Karate as an HTTP proxy.

+The parameter has to be a URL that starts with `http` or `https`.

+> Karate cannot act as an HTTPS proxy yet (do consider contributing !).
+But most teams are able to configure the "consumer" application to use HTTP and if you set the target URL for e.g. like this: `karate.proceed('https://myhost.com:8080')` Karate will proxy the current request to the server.

+This is great because you have control before and after the actual call and you can modify the request or response or introduce time-delays.

 # Stopping
 A simple HTTP `GET` to `/__admin/stop` is sufficient to stop a running server gracefully.
 So you don't need to resort to killing the process, which can lead to issues especially on Windows - such as the port not being released.

 If you have started the server programmatically via Java, you can keep a reference to the `FeatureServer` instance and call the `stop()` method.
 Here is an example: [ConsumerUsingMockTest.java](../karate-demo/src/test/java/mock/contract/ConsumerUsingMockTest.java).